Frequently Asked Questions

 What are the main steps to migrate data to Hygraph?

-The migration process to Hygraph consists of four key steps: 1) Explore your current data and relations, 2) Create your new schema in Hygraph, 3) Map content and plan content migration, and 4) Import your existing content using the Asset Upload API and Content API.
-Each step is designed to help you efficiently move your data and structure into Hygraph while leveraging its features.
-Learn more.
+The migration process to Hygraph involves four main steps: 1) Explore your current data and relations, 2) Create your new schema in Hygraph (using the UI or Management SDK), 3) Map your content and plan the migration, and 4) Import your existing content using the Asset Upload API for assets and the Content API for content.
+Note: Migrating complex schemas or large datasets may require manual intervention and careful planning.
+Source.

-How do I plan my schema before migrating to Hygraph?
+How do I plan my schema when migrating to Hygraph?

 What tools does Hygraph provide for schema and content migration?